Configure Security for Confluent Private Cloud Gateway

 When using SCRAM authentication with automatic credential management (alterScramCredentials: true), Confluent Gateway requires additional Vault capabilities to create, update, and delete SCRAM user credentials.

 HashiCorp Vault uses policies to grant capabilities.
-Ensure the Confluent Gateway has the following capabilities on the secret paths:
+Ensure Confluent Gateway has the following capabilities on the secret paths:

 path "secret/data/gateway/*" {